Sienna Shaw

-While writing Terrifier 2, Leone wrote the script with Sienna as the protagonist and spent several months developing the character—having several conversations with LaVera.
-Leone's vision for the character was to create an adversary for Art.
-LaVera describes Sienna as embodying Leone, believing he wrote himself into the role.
-Leone has stated that Sienna is his favorite character he has created.
+LaVera was the only person Leone considered for the role.
+LaVera spent months questioning Leone for preparation and developed a full binder of notes about Sienna—asking him who inspired the character and having him create a playlist that he believed Sienna would listen to.
+Leone states that LaVera is the first actor to show immense care and interest for a character he wrote, helping him further develop her.
+Leone describes Sienna as his favorite character that he has ever created.

-The character's Valkyrie-angel warrior Halloween costume drew a significantly favorable reaction from fans—LaVera, however, was not fond of the attire as it was uncomfortable for her to wear.
-The outfit was not complete by the time filming began, and it did not have lining; LaVera had to wear duct tape to hold the attire together throughout the shoot and even obtained blisters.
-The concept of the "angel-warrior" final girl is the original way Leone envisioned Sienna for his earlier abandoned film.
+The character's Halloween costume drew a significantly favorable reaction from fans—LaVera, however, was not fond of the attire as it was uncomfortable for her to wear.
+The outfit was not complete by the time filming began, and it did not have lining; LaVera had to wear duct tape to hold the attire together throughout the shoot and even developed blisters.
+Sienna was well-received by critics and audiences, with much of the acclaim going toward her characterization and LaVera's portrayal.
+Sienna has been referred to as LaVera's breakthrough role and a contemporary example of the "final girl" trope.

 Appearances

-Film

-The character made her cinematic debut in Terrifier 2 on October 6, 2022.
-In this film, Sienna (Lauren LaVera) is a teenage girl living with her widowed mother and her younger brother Jonathan following the death of their father.
-She has been developing cosplay for an angel-warrior character that her father created for her before his death.
-He also gave her a sword.
+The character made her cinematic debut in Terrifier 2 in 2022.
+In this film, Sienna (Lauren LaVera) is a teenage girl living with her widowed mother, Barbara and her younger brother, Jonathan following the death of their father, Michael.
+She has been developing cosplay for an angel-warrior character that her father created for her before his death, which included a sword he left to her.
 Jonathan believes their father envisioned Sienna as the only person capable of defeating Art the Clown.
 Sienna begins having bizarre encounters with Art—both in her dreams and in real life.
 After engaging in a battle with Art to defend her brother, Art kills her with her father's sword before it resurrects her, and she decapitates him.

-Future

-Damien Leone has confirmed that the character will return in the confirmed Terrifier 3 and the potential Terrifier 4.
-In an interview with Variety, Leone stated that "Sienna is crucial to the franchise moving forward."
+The character returns in Terrifier 3 (2024).
+In this film, set five years after Terrifier 2, Sienna is released from a psychiatric hospital to live with Barbara's older sister, Jessica, her husband, Greg, and their daughter, Gabbie.
+She has become estranged from Jonathan as they are handling their trauma differently.
+Additionally, she is suffering from survivor guilt, frequently seeing hallucinations of her dead friend Brooke.
+Art and a possessed Victoria Heyes kill her remaining family, excluding Gabbie.
+After obtaining her sword, Sienna slices Art's throat and decapitates Victoria, whose blood opens a portal to Hell.
+Gabbie falls into the portal, and Sienna vows to save her.
+It is also shown that, like Art, Sienna has supernatural healing capabilites.